-If you use in-network telehealth services, including a phone call or virtual visit with your in-network doctor for something not related to COVID-19 your virtual telehealth visit will be covered by your plan.
-There will be no cost-sharing, including copays, coinsurance, or deductibles.
-Virtual visits include video and/or phone visits.
-These free telemedicine/telehealth visits will continue through May 31, 2020.
+Yes.
+If you visit an in-network doctor using telehealth for something not related to COVID-19, the visit will be covered at no cost to you.
+There will be no copays, coinsurance, or deductibles.
+Virtual visits include video and/or phone visits and they must be for a service covered by your plan.
+These no-cost telemedicine/telehealth visits will continue through June 30, 2020.

-If you use an out-of-network telehealth service or have a virtual visit with an out-of-network doctor whether related to coronavirus (COVID-19) or not this may NOT be covered by your plan or may be covered under your out of network level of benefits if your plan has them.
+If you use an out-of-network telehealth service or have a virtual visit with an out-of-network doctor – for whatever reason – this may NOT be covered by your plan or may be covered under your out of network level of benefits if your plan has them.
 Unless a plan exception applies, all normal coverage restrictions and cost-sharing charges will apply for care or treatment from out of network providers.

 What if I need lab services not related to COVID-19?